• Skip to primary navigation

 Peperonata Recipe

-Peperonata is a rustic Italian recipe with bell peppers stewed low and slow in olive oil with onions, tomatoes and garlic until fork tender, perfect as an appetizer or with pasta.
+Peperonata is a rustic Italian recipe with bell peppers stewed low and slow in olive oil with onions, tomatoes and garlic until fork tender, perfect as an appetizer or as a pasta sauce.
 Learn how to make classic Italian peperonata.

 Serving Peperonata from the hot pan